Richard Whiting (abbot): Death

 As a member of the House of Lords, Whiting should have been attainted (condemned) by an Act of Parliament passed for that purpose, but his execution was an accomplished fact before Parliament met.
 Whiting was sent back to Glastonbury with Pollard, and reached Wells on 14 November.
-There a trial apparently took place, and he was convicted of "robbing Glastonbury church".
+A trial apparently took place, and he was convicted of "robbing Glastonbury church".
 The next day, Saturday, 15 November, he was taken to Glastonbury with two of his monks, treasurer of the church John Thorne and sacristan Roger James, where all three were fastened upon hurdles and dragged by horses to the top of Glastonbury Tor which overlooks the town.
 Here they were hanged, drawn and quartered, with Whiting's head being fastened over the west gate of the now deserted abbey and his limbs exposed at Wells, Bath, Ilchester and Bridgwater.

 Legacy

 Whiting was beatified by the Pope Leo XIII on 13 May 1895.

 Whiting was the subject of a novel, The Last Abbot of Glastonbury (1883), by Augustine David Crake.

-When Frederick Bligh Bond (1864–1945) excavated Glastonbury Abbey, he removed bones he believed belonged to Richard Whiting.
+In 2023, a pastoral area of the Roman Catholic Diocese of Clifton was named in honour of Whiting.